-Do you want a better understanding of global issues?
-Are you interested in various religions and their significance to society?
-Do you like to think critically about big questions?
+Want a better understanding of global issues?
+Interested in various religions and their significance to society?
+Like to think critically about big questions?
 If so, you should pursue a Bachelor of Arts degree in Religious Studies at the University of North Texas.

 This degree equips you for employment in the public, private and nonprofit sectors.
 Careers can be found in:

-It can also help you qualify for graduate school or other professional programs.
+It can also help prepare you for graduate school or other professional programs.

 We provide the only Religious Studies degree program at a public university in the region.
-All of the religions examined are treated equally, encouraging open, thought provoking dialogue among students and faculty members.
-In addition, you gain a thorough understanding of the beliefs, practices and histories of multiple religious traditions and can hone your oral and written communication skills.
+All of the religions examined are treated equally, encouraging open, thought-provoking dialogue among students and faculty members.
+In addition, you gain a thorough understanding of the beliefs, practices and histories of multiple religious traditions and hone your oral and written communication skills.

-The programís interdisciplinary approach allows you to focus your studies on a particular area of interest.
-Courses are available in a wide variety of disciplines including philosophy, English, history, anthropology, sociology and many others.
+The program's interdisciplinary approach allows you to focus your studies on a particular area of interest.
+Courses are available in a wide variety of disciplines, including philosophy, English, history, anthropology, sociology, political science and many others.

 Our faculty members have expertise in religious studies and the philosophy of religion.
 Their research has examined:

-Our Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.